pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ## The Problem - Inversion of Control

 We are going to get to the *root* of the promises.
-But it helps have a good look at the *tree* first.
+But it helps to have a good look at the *tree* first.
 You need to see an example to appreciate what Promises are capable of (*Don't worry about the details now*).

 **Inversion of control** is when you rely on another party to control the flow of your code.
 Another party could be a third party library or a library written by another developer in your organization, or it could be another piece of code you've written.

-Here is one using callback from jQuery days.
+Here is one using the callback from jQuery days.
 Let's write a letter to jQuery:

 >Dear jQuery, make an asynchronous call to this URL.
-If you get successful response, please call the function tagged against `success` attribute.
+If you get a successful response, please call the function tagged against `success` attribute.
 In case you see any error, kindly call the `error` callback function given.
 Thank you.
 You're awesome!

 The same letter in JavaScript:
 ```js